 a credit decision, but it can be used for certain background checks.
 Click

 here for the credit reporting agencies' contact information Security

 How do I undo the freeze?
 What is the cost?

 your freeze by follow the procedures in the confirmation letter each credit

 reporting agency sent when you first placed your security freeze.
 By Oregon

-law, the bureau(s) must lift the freeze within three business days after receiving
+law, the bureaus must lift the freeze within three business days after

 There is a fee to lift the freeze: Each agency will charge

-are exempt from the fee provided they supply the agency(ies) with the proper
+theft are exempt from the fee provided they supply the agencies with the

 If you temporarily lift the freeze to apply for new credit,